innabelaya/test-project/QuickStart.en.md

 ![Head block with a frame](png/2014-02-25_1149.png)

-# BEMHTML templates
+# BEMHTML Templates

 A web page we are going to develop contains a list of some goods.
-To be able to add it to the page you have to declare a **goods** block in `desktop.bundles/index/index.bemjson.js` file.
+To be able to add it to the page you have to declare a **goods** block in a `desktop.bundles/index/index.bemjson.js` file.
 There are the following goods' data available: title, image, price and link for each item.

     {
         block: 'goods',